KOSPI: I Take A Long-Term Bullish View

 Previously, I have made the argument that the KOSPI is a significantly undervalued Asian index compared to the Nikkei 225, and that there is significant upside for the South Korean index.

-In the past year, we see that the index is up just over 16% compared to 23% for the Nikkei 225:
+In the past year, we see that the index was up just over 16% compared to 23% for the Nikkei 225:

 While the Nikkei 225 has seen similar returns than the KOSPI over a longer-term period, the outperformance of the Japanese index for a time has largely been making up for long periods of prior stagnation: